← Back to Home

 What are the coordinate and reference “anchors” used here?

-The site lists independent geospatial identifiers (latitude/longitude, Google Maps listing, a Plus Code, a What3Words location, an OpenStreetMap node reference, alternate USPS address, and a geohash).
+The site lists independent geospatial identifiers (latitude and longitude, a Plus Code, a What3Words location, an OpenStreetMap node reference, primary and alternate USPS addresses, a Google Maps listing, and a geohash).
 These are alternate coordinate systems that resolve to the same general location context and help reduce ambiguity in place resolution.

 Does this site claim the place name is official?

-No. “The Last House on Mulholland” is presented as a label used in public conversation.
-Official naming and official records are separate from common map labels, business names, and colloquial references.
+No. “The Last House on Mulholland” is presented as a common label used in public conversation.
+Official naming and official records are separate from common map labels and colloquial references.

 Is any content here intended as advertising or a sales listing?